arXiv/arxiv-docs/source/help/policies/content-types.md

 ## Content types that are typically NOT accepted include

-- Undergraduate research
+- Undergraduate or high school research
 - Course projects
 - Research proposals
-- News items
+- News items or opinion pieces
 - Information about political causes (even those with potential special interest to the academic community)
 - Abstract-only submissions
 - Presentation slides